GSK bets on chimp virus with $321 million vaccines buy

 Last November, for example, GSK agreed to spend $1 billion to raise the stakes it holds in Indian and Nigerian consumer healthcare subsidiaries.

-Smaller British rival AstraZeneca has a more urgent need for acquisitions, given its thin pipeline of new medicines to replace those losing patent protection.
-It agreed on Tuesday to pay up to $443 million for Omthera Pharmaceuticals, a U.S.-based specialist in fish oil-derived medicine.
+Smaller British rival AstraZeneca (AZN.L) has a more urgent need for acquisitions, given its thin pipeline of new medicines to replace those losing patent protection.
+It agreed on Tuesday to pay up to $443 million for Omthera Pharmaceuticals OMTH.O, a U.S.-based specialist in fish oil-derived medicine.

 Okairos's venture capital investors include BioMedInvest, the Boehringer Ingelheim Venture Fund, LSP, Novartis Venture Funds and Versant Ventures.